 Cash decreased due to net cash used in payment of bank loans, payment of dividends to stockholders and acquisition of land.
 Receivables increased due to higher sales.
-Contract assets increased due to higher level of work in process and finished goods.
+Contract assets increased due to the higher level of work-in-process and finished goods.
 The decrease in advances to suppliers was attributable to the delivery of materials covered by advance payments and controlled material ordering for the year.
-The increase in prepayments and other current assets is due to the payment of VAT input tax to the Bureau of Customs and prepayment of health insurance plan of employees.
-Financial Assets at FVOCI increased due to the fair value income recognized as of December 31, 2023.
-Property and equipment and investment properties increased due to acquisitions made during the year.
-Right-of-use assets (ROU) decreased due to amortization for the period.
+The increase in prepayments and other current assets is due to the payment of VAT input tax to the Bureau of Customs and the prepayment of the health insurance plan of employees.
+Financial assets at FVOCI increased due to the fair value income recognized as of December 31, 2023.
+Property and equipment, and investment properties increased due to acquisitions made during the year.
+Right-ofuse assets (ROU) decreased due to the amortization for the period.
 The decrease in accounts payable and accrued expenses is attributable to the payment made to suppliers and controlled material ordering.
-Contract liabilities increased due to payment received from customer for advance ordering of materials.
+Contract liabilities increased due to the payment received from customers for the advance ordering of materials.
 Bank loans and long-term debt decreased due to payments made during the period.
-Lease liabilities decreased due to payment of leased amortization for the period.
+Lease liabilities decreased due to the payment of amortization for the period.
 Income taxes decreased due to payment of income tax during the period.
 Net pension liability increased due to the accrual of pension expense during the period.

-Cash increased due to net positive cash flows financing activities.
+Cash increased due to net positive cash flows from financing activities.
 Receivables increased due to higher sales.
-Contract assets increased due to higher level of work in process and finished goods recognized as contract assets under PFRS 15.
-Inventories increased due to inventory build-up resulting from longer material lead time of critical components due to global material shortage impacting the industry and the materials intended for new turnkey customers.
-Advances to suppliers decreased due to the decrease in advanced payment made to suppliers for material ordering.
-The increase in prepayments and other current assets is due to the annual renewal of insurance of machine and equipment, healthcare and prepayments of factory rental.
-Financial Assets at FVOCI and investment in associates decreased due to fair value loss recognized as of December 31, 2022.
-The increase in accounts payable and accrued expenses was attributable to the increase in materials and sales for the first three guarters of 2022.
-Contract liabilities increased due to payment received from customer for advance ordering of materials.
-Banks loans and long-term debt increased due to the additional loan drawdown for the construction of new building of IPI and working capital loan during the year.
+Contract assets increased due to higher level of work-in-process and finished goods recognized as contract assets under PFRS 15.
+Inventories increased due to inventory build-up resulting from longer material lead time for critical components due to global material shortage impacting the industry and the materials intended for new turnkey customers.
+Advances to suppliers decreased due to the decrease in advance payments made to suppliers for material ordering.
+The increase in prepayments and other current assets is due to the annual renewal of insurance for machine and equipment, and healthcare, and prepayments of factory rental.
+Financial assets at FVOCI and investment in associates decreased due to the fair value loss recognized as of December 31, 2022.
+The increase in accounts payable and accrued expenses was attributable to the increase in materials and sales for the first three quarters of 2022.
+Contract liabilities increased due to payments received from customers for advance ordering of materials.
+Banks loans and long-term debt increased due to the additional loan drawdown for the construction of the new building of IPI and the working capital loan during the year.
 Net pension liability decreased due to the number of eligible employees who reached the normal retirement age.

-Deferred tax liabilities - net decreased due to the decrease on fair value of financial assets at FVOCI.
+Deferred tax liabilities net decreased due to the decrease on fair value of financial assets at FVOCI.